-Garampani Wildlife Sanctuary – situated 25 km from Golaghat town this wildlife sanctuary is gaining in popularity among the tourists.
+Garampani Wildlife Sanctuary – situated 25 km from Golaghat town this wildlife sanctuary is gaining in popularity among tourists.
 The Sanctuary is located in the Karbi Anglong district.
 The Garampani Wildlife Sanctuary is one of the oldest Sanctuaries and there are Hot water springs and Waterfalls which tourists can visit.

 Nambor Wildlife Sanctuary – This is another Wildlife Sanctuary situated 35 km from Golaghat town.
 The Nambor Wildlife Sanctuary is adjacent to Garampani Wildlife Sanctuary.
-The total area of the sanctuary is 37 sq. km and it is famous for the 51 rare varieties of orchid that can be seen in this forest.
+The total area of the sanctuary is 37 sq. km and it is famous for the 51 rare varieties of orchids that can be seen in this forest.

 Deopahar –27 km from Golaghat town.
-Deopahar attracts tourists for the hills and the forests.
+Deopahar attracts tourists to the hills and the forests.
 There are several ancient monuments that can also be seen here.
 Local lore refers to the place as the Kingdom of Jarasanda.